neftjs/neft/index.coffee.md

 			@_dirty |= ALL

 			# signal
-			@changed? key, oldVal
+			@changed key, oldVal

-			null
+			return

 *Array* Dict::keys()
 --------------------

-Returns array of the existed properties names in the *Dict*.
+This method returns array of names of stored properties.

-It always returns the same array, so don't modify it manually.
+It always returns the same array instance, so don't modify it manually.
 Use `utils.clone()` otherwise.

 ```